maty-bohacek/uwb-sl-wild/README.md

 <br>

 - The dataset is distributed via [Hugging Face]().
+- To reproduce experiments using the SPOTER architecture, see [this GitHub repo](https://github.com/maty-bohacek/spoter).
 - We provide a mapping of classes from our dataset to [WLASL](https://dxli94.github.io/WLASL/) and [ASLLVD](https://www.bu.edu/asllrp/av/dai-asllvd.html).
-Refer to the respective publications if you wish to obtain their data.
+Refer to the respective publications if you wish to obtain their data as well.
-- To reproduce experiments using the SPOTER architecture, please refer to [this GitHub repo](https://github.com/maty-bohacek/spoter).